odfdata/webflow-aws/README.md

 * create a **hosted zone inside Route53** ([guide](https://medium.com/@dbclin/amazon-route-53-and-dns-whats-in-a-name-28fa4ac2826c)) on the AWS account you're using to deploy the website.
 In this scenario `webflow-aws` automatically manages the creation of all needed configuration, both for DNS Records and for SSL Certificate verification.
 * **[beta]** use a **custom DNS manager**, such as GoDaddy or your domain registrant.
 In this scenario, do not configure Route 53 properties and, once website is published, instructions with CNAMEs to set will be shown to you, so that you can manually configure them.
 Moreover, during first website deployment, you will need to publish a TXT record to verify your SSL Certificate.

-With `webflow-aws` you can have one or more sub-domain point at your website, such as `example.com` and `www.example.com`.
+With `webflow-aws` you can have one or more subdomain point at your website, such as `example.com` and `www.example.com`.

 In the `webflow-aws-config.yaml` file you will need to set the list of domains you would like to have your website pointing at.
 For example, you can have `example.com` and `www.example.com` enabled.